periode/thesis/notes.md

 STRATEGY VS. TACTICS

-but tactics could actually be the tip of the manifestation of a yet unknown (the personal?) strategy.
+but tactics could actually be the tip of the manifestation of a yet unknown (the personal?) strategy. *two months later: hmmm....*

 aesthetics as a relationship to the human: if tactics is what makes the individual, strategy is what forces the group > as code matures, there is a switch to a different kind of individuality (mass-production of code)